jklaeui/jklaeui.github.io/index.md

 # Welcome to my webpage!

 - PhD student in Economics at the University of Lausanne
+- From Summer 2023 onwards: Visiting at ETH Zurich (KOF Swiss Economic Institute); Host: Michael Siegenthaler
-- Currently, I'm visiting at the Centre for Economic Performance at LSE
+- Summer 2022- Spring 2023: Visiting at the LSE (CEP); Host: Alan Manning
-- *I am using big data from online job search and recruitment to investigate how labour market frictions shape job finding probabilities and wages.*
+- *I am using big data from online job search and recruitment to investigate how labour market frictions shape job finding and wages.*

 ***

 ### Research

-- Labor Demand and Supply Across Occupational Boundaries *(in progress; with D. Kopp, R. Lalive, M. Siegenthaler)*
+- Adapting to Scarcity: Job Search and Recruiting Across Occupational Boundaries *(in progress; with D. Kopp, R. Lalive, M. Siegenthaler)*
-- Consideration sets in job search *(in progress; solo-authored)*
+- Consideration scopes in job search *(in progress; solo-authored)*
 - Job Search and Employer Market Power *(in progress; with I. Bassier, A. Manning)*

 ### Swiss Job Tracker